Daisy Khan: Media

 Khan regularly lectures in the United States and internationally.
-She has appeared on numerous media outlets, such as CNN, Al Jazeera, and BBC World's Doha Debates.
-She has served as an advisor and contributor to a variety of documentaries, including PBS's Muhammad: Legacy of a Prophet, National Geographic's Inside Mecca, and the Hallmark Channel's Listening to Islam.
-Khan is a contributor to the Washington Post "On Faith" blog and is frequently quoted in print publications, such as Time, Newsweek, Chicago Tribune, The New York Times, Frankfurter Allgemeine Zeitung, Saudi Gazette, and the Khaleej Times.
+She is a contributor to the Washington Post's "On Faith" blog.

-In 2006, Khan participated in a debate hosted by NPR's Intelligence Squared on "Weighing the Limits of Freedom of Expression", where her team argued against the notion that the "proposition of the freedom of expression includes the right to offend", and eventually lost by audience vote, to the opposition team led by Christopher Hitchens.
+In 2006, she participated in a debate hosted by NPR's Intelligence Squared on "Weighing the Limits of Freedom of Expression", where her team argued against the notion that the "proposition of the freedom of expression includes the right to offend", and eventually lost by audience vote, to the opposition team led by Christopher Hitchens.